Soil chemistry: Biota

 Biota are organisms that, along with organic matter, help comprise the biological system of the soil.
 The vast majority of biological activity takes place near the soil surface, usually in the A horizon of a soil profile.
 Biota rely on inputs of organic matter in order to sustain themselves and increase population sizes.
 In return, they contribute nutrients to the soil, typically after it has been cycled in the soil trophic food web.

 With the many different interactions that take place, biota can largely impact their environment physically, chemically, and biologically (Pavao-Zuckerman, 2008).
 A prominent factor that helps to provide some degree of stability with these interactions is biodiversity, a key component of all ecological communities.
 Biodiversity allows for a consistent flow of energy through trophic levels and strongly influences the structure of ecological communities in the soil.

 Soil organisms

 Types of living soil biota can be divided into categories of plants (flora), animals (fauna), and microorganisms.
 Plants play a role in soil chemistry by exchanging nutrients with microorganisms and absorbing nutrients, creating concentration gradients of cations and anions.
 In addition to this, the differences in water potential created by plants influence water movement in soil, which affects the form and transportation of various particles.
-Vegetative cover on the soil surface greatly reduces erosion, which in turn prevents compaction and helps to maintain aeration in the soil pore space, providing oxygen and carbon to the biota and cation exchange sites that depend on it (Peri et al., 2022).
+Vegetative cover on the soil surface greatly reduces erosion, which in turn prevents compaction and helps to maintain aeration in the soil pore space, providing oxygen and carbon to the biota and cation exchange sites that depend on it.
 Animals are essential to soil chemistry, as they regulate the cycling of nutrients and energy into different forms.
 This is primarily done through food webs.
 Some types of soil animals can be found below.